evokegaming/guides/style/git/README.md

 It describes what the the commit does to change the current state (**what**):

-* Match the subject and use imperative mood "Let's fix foo by doing bar"
+* Match the subject and use imperative mood "Fix foo by doing bar"
 * Or use a descriptive tone "This fixes foo by doing bar"

 When including URLs, avoid using URL shortener services and use full original